 If you make your own kennel or get one without a run then this is something you’ll need to sort out.

 In the past I’ve used garden sheds as the main house for the dogs and added galvanised, steel mesh runs to the exterior, with a dog sized door for access.

-This is the type of galvanized product that I’ve used for dog runs.
 They come in different sizes and are as tough as anything I’ve ever come across.

 They last for years, are easy to assemble – they bolt together and they are easy to keep clean, you can also use them outside or indoors, such as in a barn or other building.

 The other great thing is that is you move house, as I’ve done a few times, then you can take them with you.

 They are also dog proof and would challenge the most determined escape artist.

 Other kennel ‘rules’ for spaniels – location